ca-deadlines/ca-deadlines.github.io/README.md

 ## CA Deadlines

 Countdown timers to keep track of popular CA/HPC/EDA/NoC conference deadlines.
-To keep things minimal, only top-tier conferences based on [conferenceranks.com][1] and personal preferences are listed.
+To keep things minimal, only top-tier conferences based on [Qualis (2022)][1] ranking and personal preferences are listed.

 This project is a fork of [ai-deadlines][2].
 It is maintained by [Abhijit Das][3].